Gnaeus Marcius Coriolanus: Conflict and exile

-In 491 BC, two years after Coriolanus' victory over the Volscians, Rome was recovering from a grain shortage.
+In 491 BC, two years after Coriolanus's victory over the Volscians, Rome was recovering from a grain shortage.
 A significant quantity of grain was imported from Sicily, and the senate debated the manner in which it should be distributed to the commoners.
-Coriolanus advocated that the provision of grain should be dependent upon the reversal of the pro-plebeian political reforms arising from the First secessio plebis in 494 BC.
+Coriolanus advocated that grain should be provided only upon the reversal of the pro-plebeian political reforms arising from the first secessio plebis in 494 BC.

-The senate thought Coriolanus' proposal was too harsh.
-The populace were incensed at Coriolanus' proposal, and the tribunes put him on trial.
+The senate thought Coriolanus's proposal was too harsh.
+The populace were incensed at Coriolanus's proposal, and the tribunes put him on trial.
 The senators argued for the acquittal of Coriolanus, or at the least a merciful sentence.
-Coriolanus refused to attend on the day of his trial, and he was convicted.
+Coriolanus refused to attend on the day of his trial, and was convicted.